Vietnam.vn - Nền tảng quảng bá Việt Nam

 Regional developments

-The Strong Rise of China
+The strong rise of China

 After more than three decades of maintaining impressive economic growth, since 2010, China has officially surpassed Japan to become the world's second largest economy.
 This has created significant competitive pressure on the leading economic role and position of the United States on a global scale.
 Many international forecasts predict that China could surpass the United States to become the world's largest economy around 2030, ushering in profound changes in the global economic order.

-With an economic position superior to the economies behind (China's gross domestic product (GDP) is equivalent to the combined total of Germany, Japan, India, the UK, and France), China has been taking strong steps to affirm its growing international position and role.
+With an economic position superior to the following economies (China's gross domestic product (GDP) is equivalent to the combined total of Germany, Japan, India, the UK, and France), China has been taking strong steps to affirm its growing international position and role.
 On the strategic level, China is constantly strengthening its influence over the world's leading powers, while focusing on expanding its influence over small and medium-sized countries through the promotion of "soft power", especially cultural power.
 Along with that, China also flexibly combines "hard power" in both the military and economic fields to increase the overall effectiveness of its foreign strategy.

 In order to affirm its role and position as a great power in the international arena, China has launched many initiatives with global influence.
-After announcing the Belt and Road Initiative (BRI) and implementing measures to promote the realization of the BRI, China continued to launch the Global Development Initiative (GDI) in 2021 to complement and strengthen the comprehensive cooperation content of the BRI.
+After announcing the Belt and Road Initiative (BRI) and implementing measures to promote the realization of BRI, China continued to launch the Global Development Initiative (GDI) in 2021 to complement and strengthen the comprehensive cooperation content of BRI.
 In addition, China also plays an important role in promoting the formation of a free trade area through the Regional Comprehensive Economic Partnership (RCEP), thereby strengthening economic ties with countries in the Asian region, especially South Asian countries.
 In 2022, in the context of the world facing many non-traditional security challenges, especially the impact of the COVID-19 pandemic, China proposed the Global Security Initiative (GSI), to promote international cooperation solutions in this field.
 By 2023, with the desire to enhance "soft power" and attract international attention to its more than 5,000-year-old civilization, China continues to launch the Global Civilization Initiative (GCI), contributing to strengthening cultural influence and building a bridge of exchange between countries around the world.

 The imbalance in US security control and economic influence in the region